Android Application Integration¶

 }

 //Apply the plugin in app/build.gradle.
-Missing this configuration will affect the following automatic collection features.
+Missing configuration will affect the following automatic collection features.

 //

-// 1.RUM: App startup, OkHttp requests, WebView activity Activity/Fragment navigation, click events
+// 1.RUM: App launch, OkHttp requests, WebView activities, Activity/Fragment navigation, click events

 // 2.Log: Console Logcat

-apply plugin: 'ft-plugin' //If using ft-plugin-legacy, use this configuration as well.
+apply plugin: 'ft-plugin' //If using ft-plugin-legacy, also use this configuration

 FTExt {